Osirys25/scoreboard-library/README.md

 ## Project Description

 Welcome to the Live Football World Cup Scoreboard Library repository!
-This project is an application built with TypeScript that provides real-time updates on all ongoing matches and their scores during the Football World Cup.
+This project is an application built with **TypeScript** that provides real-time updates on all ongoing matches and their scores during the Football World Cup.

+The project is realized with **TDD** approach.
+There are unit tests and integration tests realized with **JEST**.

 ## Features

 - **Modular code structure**: Simplifies management and development of the application.